shukriadams/discord-giveawaybot/README.md

 [![Build Status](https://travis-ci.org/shukriadams/discord-giveawaybot.svg?branch=master)](https://travis-ci.org/shukriadams/discord-giveawaybot)

 A Discord bot that manages automated game giveaways on Discord channels.
-Built-in integration for Steam titles, but can give anything connected to a URL away.
+Built-in integration for Steam titles, but can handle anything connected to a URL.
 Heavily inspired by https://github.com/jagrosh/GiveawayBot, differs from the original with :

 - bot commands are in private message, allowing for surprise giveaways, direct messaging of game keys to winners, detailed data queries and other quiet admin functions
 - queuing of future giveaways
-- anti-greed features automatically prevents a winner from entering another giveaway for a while
+- anti-greed features automatically preventing a winner from entering another giveaway for a while
 - better Steam integration

 A demo version can be seen on Discord: https://discord.gg/gMEGQBj (Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
-I'm not active on this Discord channel, its for demo purposes, if you need help or found a bug use Github.
+I'm not active on this Discord channel, it's for demo purposes, if you need help or found a bug use Github).

 ## Requirements

+- Docker (recommended host)

+or

-- NodeJS 7 or greater.
+- NodeJS 7 or greater if you plan on mounting the bot directly

 ## Create your bot on Discord first

 - go to https://discordapp.com/developers/applications/me
 - click on "new app"
-- follow the instructions and create your app, normally you need to add only a name
+- follow the instructions and create your app - you need to add only a name
-- after creating your app, click on "create a bot user", this converts your app to a bot (a good thing)
+- after creating your app scroll down the app page and click on "create a bot user", this converts your app to a bot (a good thing)
-- on the bot's config page, click on "click to reveal token", copy this, and keep it handy for the next step
+- on the bot's config page, copy the bot's client id, you'll need this later.
+Also click on "click to reveal token", copy this too for the next step.

 ## Host your bot

-There are three ways to host your bot.
-Regardless of which you use, you need to create a work folder where all volatile files are kept, and a settings file inside that folder.
+There are several ways to fetch the bot's code.
+Regardless of which you use, you need to

-    # bot root folder. package.json etc lives here if you're not using the Docker solution
+1. Create a root folder for your bot, this will contain static config and/or files.
+This is where you'll put docker-compose.yml, or package.json etc from the root of this project.

    mkdir myBot

-    # bot work folder
+2. In the root folder create a work folder where the bot writes its own volatile files.

     mkdir myBot/discord-giveawaybot

-    # bot settings file
+3. In the work folder, create a settings file.
+The bot will write to this file too.

     touch myBot/discord-giveawaybot/settings.json

-In the root of this Github project you'll find exampleSettings.json, copy its contents to your settings file, and replace "ADD YOUR BOT TOKEN HERE" with your own Discord bot token (see "Create your bot on Discord first" step above).
+4. In the root of this Github project you'll find exampleSettings.json, copy its contents to your settings file, and replace "ADD YOUR BOT TOKEN HERE" with the Discord bot token you copied in "Create your bot on Discord first" above.
+Remember to use the token, not the client id.

+Getting the bot code ...

 ### 1) From Docker image

-Image on Docker hub : https://hub.docker.com/r/shukriadams/discord-giveawaybot/

-- Create a docker-compose.yml file in your bot root folder
+This is the recommended method because it's easiest to set up and keep up after that.
+Create a docker-compose.yml file in your bot root folder and add the following to it

         version: "2"
         services: